sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

         set_aiding_lever_arm_config()

-The second set of code needs to placed in the INS's config (.cfg) file:
+The second set of code needs to be placed in the INS's config (.cfg) file:

 .. code-block:: C